SocketMobile/capturebasic-cordova-ios/README.md

 **NOTE** This version requires a clone of this project and a clone of CaptureSDK Cocoapods.
 Make sure to watch this repository to be notified when new updates are made available.

+**NOTE** Most of Socket Mobile products are using Bluetooth Classic, but the NFC products (D600) and counter top products (S550, S370) are using BluetoothLE (Low Energy).
+Check the BluetoothLE paragraph for more information.

 ## Installation

 Clone this repository: